Small-doge128/Gary-the-mouse/README.md

 # features

 A powerful microcontroller with bluetooth and usb-c for charging the lipo battery, nice scroll wheel encoder, optical sensor with up to 12 000 dpi which is low power and sometimes used for gaming and four small micro switches, two for main and other two for the side buttons, you can map them however you want.
+Last but really good is a single LED that is normally on and when battery getting low starts blinking and when low battery LED is off.

 # dimensions
 pcb - 49.5 mm and 50 mm